 Hankus Netsky & Eden MacAdam-Somer

-Featuring a reading of Sholem Aleichem’s work to commemorate his Yahrzeit presented with Yiddish Vinkel Houston
+Featuring a reading of Sholem Aleichem’s work to commemorate his Yahrzeit presented with Yiddish Vinkel Houston.

-Hankus Netsky is founder and director of the Klezmer Conservatory Band, an internationally renowned Yiddish music ensemble.
-He has composed extensively for film, theater and television, and has collaborated closely with such artists as Itzhak Perlman, Robin Williams and Theodore Bikel.
+Hankus Netsky is the founder and director of the Klezmer Conservatory Band, an internationally renowned Yiddish music ensemble.
+He has composed extensively for film and television, and has collaborated with such artists as Itzhak Perlman, Robin Williams, and Theodore Bikel.
 A Houston native, Eden MacAdam-Somer maintains an active, eclectic international performance and recording career as a soloist and with such bands as Notorious Folk and the Klezmer Conservatory Band.

 Concert Tickets: $10 Member | $15 Public

 For more information on our music concerts, please contact Amy Rahmani at firstname.lastname@example.org or 713.595.8197.